SalarRezaee/SalarRezaee/README.md

   ## 🧭 &nbsp;About Me

-  - 📚 Information System student at UFPI.
+  - 📚 software engineer at azad university
   <!-- - 🔭 I'm currently working on <a href="#">MyJob</a> -->

   - 🌱  I’m always studying **JavaScript**, **TypeScript**, **ReactJS**, **Go**,**Next js**,